Tube Strike Suspended After Last-Minute Deal

-The planned Tube strikes that threatened to disrupt London’s public transportation services have been suspended following positive developments in negotiations between the Rail, Maritime, and Transport (RMT) union and Transport for London (TfL).
+London commuters can breathe a sigh of relief as the planned Tube strikes have been called off following positive talks between the Rail, Maritime, and Transport (RMT) union and Transport for London (TfL).

-Mick Lynch, the general secretary of the RMT, stated, “Following further positive discussions today, the negotiations on a pay deal for our London Underground members can now take place on an improved basis and mandate with significant further funding for a settlement being made available.
-This significantly improved funding position means the scheduled strike action will be suspended with immediate effect, and we look forward to getting into urgent negotiations with TfL in order to develop a suitable agreement and resolution to the dispute.”
+Mick Lynch, RMT General Secretary: “Following further positive discussions today, the negotiations on a pay deal for our members can now take place on an improved basis and mandate with significant further funding for a settlement being made available.
+This significantly improved funding position means the scheduled strike action will be suspended with immediate effect, and we look forward to urgent negotiations with TfL to develop a suitable agreement and resolution to the dispute.

-A spokesperson for Transport for London emphasized the financial constraints they faced, saying, “Last week, we discussed our pay offer extensively with the three trade unions that had rejected it, making clear that TfL cannot afford any more.
+A TfL spokesperson added, “Last week, we discussed our pay offer extensively with the three trade unions that had rejected it, making clear that TfL cannot afford any more.
 This remains the case.
 Today, we were made aware that the mayor was able to provide additional funds to enable discussions with the unions to continue.
 We have all consistently made clear that strike action is bad for everyone and would have a negative impact on the city as it recovers from the pandemic.”

 We are your go-to destination for breaking UK news, real-life stories from communities across the country, striking images, and must-see video from the heart of the action.